 Else and Philip Hargrove Endowed Professor

-Department Chair, Pharmacological and Pharmaceutical Sciences
+Department of Pharmacological and Pharmaceutical Sciences

 University of Houston College of Pharmacy

 Health 2, Room 5012

 Research in our laboratory is focused towards understanding molecular and signaling mechanisms that regulate skeletal muscle mass and function in various conditions such as cancer cachexia, denervation, and sepsis.
 We are also studying mechanisms of skeletal muscle growth and metabolic adaptation in response to exercise and other anabolic stimuli.
 In addition, we investigate novel signaling mechanisms that regulate self-renewal and differentiation of satellite stem cells and regeneration of skeletal muscle in adults.
 Finally, we are also investigating pathophysiological mechanisms in muscular dystrophy to identify new drug targets.
 Our research work employ several genetics, molecular, cell biological, and physiological approaches.

 - Ph.D. in Tumor Biology, University of Delhi, Delhi, India

 - M.S. in Computer Science, University of Houston Clear Lake, Houston, Texas